 - Sexual abuse harms boys and girls in ways that are similar and different, but equally harmful.

-- Boys can be sexually abused by both straight men and gay men.
+- Boys can be sexually abused by both straight and gay men and women.
 Sexual abuse is the result of abusive behavior that takes advantage of a child’s vulnerability and is in no way related to the sexual orientation of the abusive person.

 - Whether he is gay, straight or bisexual, a boy’s sexual orientation is neither the cause nor the result of sexual abuse.
 By focusing on the abusive nature of sexual abuse rather than the sexual aspects of the interaction, it becomes easier to understand that sexual abuse has nothing to do with a boy’s sexual orientation.